James A. Frost: Connecticut

 Upon assuming his position, Frost identified that the programs offered across the four campuses were mainly centered on teacher education and liberal arts.
 Therefore, he oversaw the expansion of the educational initiatives to include courses in business administration, social work, computer science, and health science.
 Frost played a critical role in transforming the four-year state colleges into a university system, which was implemented on March 1, 1983.

-Upon the announcement of his retirement individuals discussed the influence he had on the state.
+Upon his retirement announcement, Davidson and O'Neill discussed the influence he had had on the state.
 Later, a scholarship was established in his honor through the Connecticut State Colleges and Universities Foundation.